[Column] That German court ruling hurts EU rule-of-law fightback

 For decades, the court has argued that the EU is based on a transfer of limited powers from its member states and reserved the right to assess whether its action went beyond the limits of these powers.

-It only took a few hours after the publication of the 42,000-word judgement for the Polish ministry of justice to praise Germany's constitutional court and pointing at the implications for the conflict between Poland the commission over the rule of law.
+It only took a few hours after the publication of the 42,000-word judgement for the Polish ministry of justice to praise Germany's constitutional court and pointing at the implications for the conflict between Poland and the commission over the rule of law.

 That was to be expected, but at closer inspection there are many aspects of the case that should be less-amusing to the Polish and Hungarian governments.